GateSeal

 What is a GateSeal?

-A GateSeal is a contract that allows the designated account to instantly put a set of contracts on pause (i.e. seal) for a limited duration.
+A GateSeal is a contract that allows the designated account to instantly put a set of contracts on pause (i.e., seal) for a limited duration.
 GateSeals are meant to be used as a panic button for crucial contracts in case of an emergency.
 Each GateSeal is one-time use only and immediately becomes unusable once activated.
 If the seal is never triggered, the GateSeal will still eventually expire after a set period.

 Why use a GateSeal?

-• the pause duration set at construction time is limited to 14 days.
+- the pause duration set at construction time is limited to 14 days.

-Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 14 days, given the DAO does not resume withdrawals sooner via the governance voting.
+Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 14 days, given the DAO does not resume withdrawals sooner via governance voting.

-With all that said, it still is undesirable for a decentralized protocol to rely on a multisig in any capacity.
-Which is why GateSeals are only a temporary solution; their limited lifespan and one-time use design also act as a kind of "inconvenience bomb", in that once expired, the GateSeal must be replaced and setup anew.
+With all that said, it is still undesirable for a decentralized protocol to rely on a multisig in any capacity.
+This is why GateSeals are only a temporary solution; their limited lifespan and one-time-use design also act as an "inconvenience bomb": once expired, the GateSeal must be replaced and set up anew.

 How does it work?